c2cortes/fast-shopping-app/README.md

 In the project directory, run:

 ### `npm install`

-Make sure the serve is running at: http://localhost:3000 or set base url for the api in src/containers/api/HttpRequest.js line 4
+Make sure the server is running at: http://localhost:3000 or set base url for the api in src/containers/api/HttpRequest.js line 4
-###

 ### `npm start`